 The Unique Creation of the Chinese Dumpling

-Dumplings are not just a mere delicious snack.
-They carry a rich significance that dates back to Ancient China, 1,800 years ago.
-Also known as Jiaozi, these Chinese dumplings commemorate an interesting incident of the past and have now become a part of many lives.
+Dumplings are not just a delicious snack.
+They carried a rich significance.
+Also known as Jiaozi, these Chinese dumplings commemorate an interesting incident of the past and have now become a part of Chinese lives.

 The History, Origin and Tradition

-According to legend, during the Eastern Han Dynasty, there lived a famous physician of Traditional Chinese Medicine, named Zhang Zhongjing, who introduced dumplings.
-1,800 years back, the “medical saint” was returning to his ancestral village after a long period of absence.
+According to legend, 1,800 years ago, during the Eastern Han Dynasty, there was a famous physician of Traditional Chinese Medicine, named Zhang Zhongjing, who invented dumplings.
+The “medical saint” returned to his ancestral village after a long period of absence.
 During that winter, the febrile disease was turning into an epidemic.
-Many poor people and his fellow citizens submitted to the cold weather because of the lack of warm clothes and sufficient food and suffered frostbite, mainly around their ears.
-Seeing their condition, Zhang was determined to do something to get them rid of the frostbite.
+Many poor people and other citizens were subjected to the cold weather because of the lack of warm clothes and sufficient food ,which led to frostbite, mainly around their ears.
+Knowing their condition, Zhang was determined to do something to save them from frostbite.

 He cooked lamb, black peppers and a few medicinal herbs, shredded them and wrapped it in the scrape of dough skin.
 He shaped them like ears and boiled them.
 Everyone ill were given two ‘ears’ along with a bowl of warm soup.
 After a few days, the frostbite was gone and the epidemic was under control.
 Since then, most people begin imitating Zhang’s recipe with additional ingredients like vegetables and other kinds of meat to celebrate Chinese New Year.